Skip to main content

 5.6 Employees and contractors (past, present and future)

-As an employer, we need to keep information relating to each member of staff and contractors who has a contract with us.
+As an employer, we need to keep information relating to each member of staff and contractors who have a contract with us.
 This will include the pre-employment stage, references, and records relating to the time they worked for us including probationary, appraisal and disciplinary information.

 5.7 CCTV